 Roving for Spinners

-Roving can also be referred to as sliver (though it's pronounced sly-ver) or slubbing.
+Roving can also be referred to as sliver (pronounced sly-ver) or slubbing.

 Roving for Knitters